 You are here

-Child Find for Preschool Children age 3 through 5 years old
+Child Find for Children ages 3 through 5 years old

 Every school district or Board of Cooperative Educational Services (BOCES) has professionals trained to evaluate young children’s development including cognitive functioning, motor skills, hearing and vision, speech and language and social emotional development.
 This service is referred to as Child Find.